- Ideal in Japanese, Chinese and Korean recipes

 As opposed to plain chives they are used more as an ingredient in recipes.
 Although they can also be used as a garnish.

 - Chinese Garlic Chive Boxes

 - Korean Garlic Chive and Baked Garlic Salad

 How to grow

-Available from Amazon there are 3 main stages in growing chives:
+There are 3 main stages in growing chives: